valancej/documentation/_posts/docker/guide/2015-06-10-getting-started.md

 ## Getting Started

-We're going to walk you through using Codeship to build, test and deploy your Docker applications.
+We're going to walk you through using Codeship to build, test, and deploy your Docker applications.
 Codeship uses a tool called Jet to turn your existing Docker apps and workflows into a seamless CI/CD process.

 The first thing you want to do is install Codeship Jet on your local machine.
 For Mac users, you can do this through Brew and Linux users can curl the Jet binary directly.
 [You can see more detailed instructions here.](https://codeship.com/documentation/docker/installation/)

 ## Testing Jet

-Once Jet is installed, we'll want to test it out.
-Type 'jet version' to print the version number on screen.
+Once Jet is installed, type 'jet version' to print the version number on screen.
 Next, type 'jet help' to bring up the help options.
 Jet is very powerful - from running CI to encrypting your credentials, so take some time to play around with what you see when you run 'jet help'.

 ![Jet Help Log Output]({{ site.baseurl }}/images/gettingstarted/jet-help.png)